appianps/ps-plugin-appianrpa-Snippets/snippets-libraries/snippet-credentials/README.md

 ## Credentials Snippet

-Manage the actions referred to the Credentials Utility.
+Credentials Snippet provides methods to retrieve and manage Appian RPA Console credentials.

-An integration example can be found [here](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-examples/robot-snippet-credentials)
+An integration example can be found

+# Main functions
+  - Get and reserve the credential.
+  - Get credential filtered by user.
+  - Release credential
+  - Release all the credentials of an application.
+  - Release all credentials

 ### Installation